How to Study Anatomy in Medical School: The Ultimate Guide

 Test your knowledge

 Testing yourself is a great way to see where your weak spots are.
-You can use old exam papers or write your own quizzes – especially if you have a study group so you can all think up very hard questions to test each other – and find out where you need to study more.
+You can use old exam papers or write your own quizzes – especially if you have a study group to support your efforts – and find out where you need to brush up or expand your knowledge.

 Make the most of dissection and anatomy tutorials

-Dissections are still a great way to learn anatomy.
-If your school offers dissection sessions, you should be prepared.
+Dissections are a great way to learn anatomy.
+If your school offers dissection sessions, as SUSOM does, you should come prepared.
 Try to learn a bit about the subject body part before the session and think up any questions you might want to ask.
 If your school does not offer dissections, you could try to find dissection explanations online.

 Break it down into sections

 The human body is a massively complex machine, and it would be very hard to learn all about the anatomy of the entire body at once.
-Instead, break the subject down into sections, and link them together later.
+Instead, break the subject down into sections and link them together later.
 This can help you learn the smaller details, such as the different chambers and parts of the heart, without getting overwhelmed.
-If you color code your study notes, you can also color code these so you can check through your glossary more easily.

 Link anatomy and physiology

 One of the easiest ways to remember how something is built is to consider what it has to do.
-Remember to link your physiology knowledge to your anatomy knowledge to remember what every part of the body does.
+When considering how to study for anatomy and physiology exams, remember to link the two to remember what every part of the body does.

 Take detailed notes

-Taking detailed notes or having a recording of your lectures can help make sure that you get all the details right when you are writing up your revision notes later.
-Include all the detail you think you’ll need.
+Taking detailed notes or having a recording (if approved) of your lectures can help make sure that you get all the details right when you are writing up your revision notes later.
+Include all the details you think you’ll need.